 Communities are full of success stories

 Organizers described how offline communities have facilitated people in finding jobs to make a living from podcasting, find their co-hosts and share their voice with others.
-Pato from Union Podcastera describes how his group helped a new, younger member, by giving him real time support and help with launching his show successfully.
+Pato from Union Podcastera describes how his group helped a new, younger member, by giving him real time support and help with launching his podcast successfully.
 This made the other members feel like proud parents.

 Final words of advice